Optimize your Funding Mechanism

 At the end of this 55-minute session, participants will be able to:

 Course content updated January 17, 2024.
 Content of this course was updated and re-recorded on this date.
-The content was accurate at that time.
+To our knowledge, the content was accurate at that time.
 We recommend that you search for changes that may have occurred to the content since the recording date.
 Note that the course title may have been modified slightly since the recording.